Library for black-box (derivative-free) optimization

 An online version of the documentation for the latest master branch of the code, and for the latest stable release, are available on ReadTheDocs for the latest <http://rbfopt.readthedocs.org/en/latest/> and stable <http://rbfopt.readthedocs.org/en/stable/> version.

-If you use RBFOpt in one of your projects or papers, it would be great if you could cite the following paper:
+If you use RBFOpt in one of your projects or papers, please cite the following papers (this is the only way in which the authors get credit):

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.